 Bus Times from Poipet to Siem Reap

-There are currently 2 daily services from Poipet to Siem Reap which you can book online.
+There is currently 1 service a day from Poipet to Siem Reap available to book online.

 Buy Tickets from Poipet to Siem Reap

 Use the Search Box below to buy your tickets from Poipet to Siem Reap.

 If you are travelling to Poipet via Aranyaprathet allow yourself a couple of hours to travel from the town to the border and to clear both sets of immigration control.
 It can be a slow process getting across the border from Thailand to Poipet in Cambodia.

 - Cambolink 21 Express services from Poipet to Siem Reap depart from the Cambolink 21 Express office on the road leading to the border with Thailand.